A Mighty Girl's top picks of books about girls and their love of animals!

 In this Caldecott Medal-winning book, a young Native American girl has a special connection to horses.
 She speaks softly to the horses of her village and leads them all to the water to drink every morning.
 When a great thunderstorm causes the horses to stampede — with the girl still on one's back — she has confidence that her beloved horses will lead her down the right path.
 And when she meets a brave, beautiful stallion in a new land, her connection with the horses finally allows her to truly join them.
 This lovely story shows the joys of following your passion — and of communities that understand the special gifts of their members.

 Viv has just moved to a new town by the sea, and she's still struggling to feel at home — "I always need help finding my way, especially in a new place," she thinks.
-On her first day at school, her teacher tells her that they're looking for a community action project to do, and urges Viv and her classmates to think of ideas.
-It's not until Viv learns about the sea turtle hatcheries nearby — and the way the hatchlings can get lost when they mistake artificial lights for the moon that normally guides their way — that the class finds the perfect project.
-This newly released picture book based on the real kids who helped save the South Carolina sea turtles is sure to inspire young animal lovers!
+On her first day at school, her teacher tells her that they're looking for a community action project to do.
+And when Viv learns about the sea turtle hatcheries nearby — and the way the hatchlings can get lost when they mistake artificial lights for the moon that normally guides their way — that the class finds the perfect project.
+This picture book based on the real kids who helped save the South Carolina sea turtles is sure to inspire young animal lovers!

 The death of Maya’s controlling grandmother reveals a family she never knew, a horse-loving great-aunt and great-uncle living in Wyoming.
 Although she’s hesitant at first, Maya’s love of horses helps her find her place with her new kin.
 She also discovers the local wild mustangs, and when one mare, Artemisia, escapes a “gathering” with her colt — leaving them without the herd’s protection against predators — Maya becomes determined to rescue them.
 Maya and Artemisia will have to learn to trust one another if either of them is going to make it safely home.
 With beautiful description and a vivid depiction of life through a horse’s eyes, horse-loving kids will love this title.